 Length: 5 pages

-This bill was introduced on October 7, 2004, in a previous session of Congress, but was not enacted.
+This bill was introduced on October 7, 2004, in a previous session of Congress, but it did not receive a vote.

 Oct 7, 2004

 Bills and resolutions are referred to committees which debate the bill before possibly sending it on to the whole chamber.